 The Salty Dog is a popular and easy mixed drink that adds a couple of twists to the vodka and grapefruit Greyhound.
 In this recipe, we swap the Greyhound's vodka for gin and add a salty rim.
 Those are the only differences, which makes it easy to remember both drinks.
 Once you learn one, the other is easy!

-A London dry gin is best in the Salty Dog and this is one of those drinks where you can be a little thrifty.
+A London dry gin is best with the Salty Dog and this is one of those drinks where you can be a little thrifty.
 Feel free to use one of the cheaper gins available and save the best gin for your Martinis.

 Grapefruit can be too sour for some tastes.
 If this is true for you, add a dash of simple syrup to bring in a little sweetness and balance it out.